shalomtash/zero_day/README.md

-when the going gets tough get more tougher
+Chilling with the big girls